 The MOST Important Thing About a Meal Plan

 Now keep in mind that these are living documents.
 They are NOT final!
-You never know when you are going to feel terrible, or something will come up that will mess with your dinner plans.
+You never know when you are going to feel terrible, or something will come up that will fuck up your dinner plans.
 My solution to this is to cross off what was planned and add it to the bottom of the sheet, and put what we actually had in the calendar box.

 A meal plan is a TOOL for you to use to reach your goals, whether they be health related, money related or as part of a strategy to reduce dinnertime planning stress.